intjelic/python-sfml/doc/source/api/network.rst

-      When a socket is connected to a remote host, you can retrieve informations about this host with the :attr:`remote_address` and :attr:`remote_port attributes`.
+      When a socket is connected to a remote host, you can retrieve informations about this host with the :attr:`remote_address` and :attr:`remote_port` attributes.
 You can also get the local port to which the socket is bound (which is automatically chosen when the socket is connected), with the :attr:`local_port` attribute.